TheRensei/godot_spicyparticlesystem/README.md

 <img align="left" src="/.images/Main.png">

-Spicy Particle System is a powerful and customizable particle system written in C++ as a GDExtension for the Godot Engine.
+Spicy Particle System is a powerful and customizable particle system written in C++ as a GDExtension for the Godot Engine 4.2+.
 This system is designed to offer improved performance compared to the existing CPUParticles3D while providing extensive customization options for your VFX.

 <h2 align="center">Features</h2>